MIDL-Conference/midl-website-2026/pages/call-for-papers.md

 Submissions may be up to 14 pages (excluding references).
 Reviews will assess the clarity and soundness of the study design, the appropriateness of metrics and statistical analyses, the transparency of datasets/protocols/code, and the significance for clinical or translational adoption.

-To encourage careful preparation and allow for sensitive data handling, Validation Studies submissions will not be publicly visible on OpenReview until after the camera-ready deadline.

 # Policies

 **Authorship Policy**